BRIDGE Act

 Congress has previously waived Medicare’s waiting period for conditions like ALS and End-Stage Renal Disease (ESRD).
 People with young-onset Alzheimer’s deserve the same timely access.
 Without coverage, many people under 65 with young-onset Alzheimer’s delay treatment until their condition gets worse, leading to preventable medical emergencies.

-• Congress must eliminate both the 5-month SSDI waiting period and the 24-month Medicare waiting period that follow diagnosis, ensuring continuous insurance and access to treatments.
+Congress must eliminate both the 5-month SSDI waiting period and the 24-month Medicare waiting period that follow eligibility, ensuring continuous insurance and access to treatments.

 ADVOCATES IN THE NEWS